esranow/search_agent/readme.md

-# 🔎 AI Research Agent API
+# 🔎 AI search Agent

 A FastAPI-powered AI Agent that uses the Tavily Search API and Gemini (or other LLMs) to answer queries with **multi-step reasoning**, **memory**, and **citations**.
 Redis is used for storing and retrieving user-specific search histories, enabling personalized, context-aware responses.